 Meals are not included in the price of Pullman sleeping car accommodations.
 There are no complimentary morning newspapers, and there is no morning coffee or juice service.

 The dining cars serve all three meals, and the meals are moderately priced for all passengers.
 The Seaboard has its own distinctive menu.
 There is no booth seating in dining cars; every table has four chairs.
 Dining cars stay busy because the tavern lounge cars only sell a limited amount of “bar food” such as peanuts and pretzels, and perhaps a sweet roll.

-Every dining car table is covered in a crisp, white linen tablecloth, changed after each use by a passenger(s).
+Every dining car table is covered in a crisp, white linen tablecloth, changed after each use.
 The Seaboard has heavy silver knives, forks and spoons each engraved with the railroad name, as well as plates, cups, and saucers with the railroad name.
 The coffee service and sugar bowl all are engraved with the railroad name.
 All food is freshly prepared; there are no “pre-packaged or pre-prepared” meals or ingredients used.
 Each table has fresh flowers.

 Food service is designed to drive passengers to the dining car, not the lounge car, even though the lounge, as always, does a brisk business in alcohol and soft beverages.
 Cigarettes are for sale in the tavern lounge cars.

 The route of the Silver Star south of Richmond is exclusively over the Seaboard’s main line and calling at stations for:

 Thalmann, Georgia (Brunswick-Sea Island)

 Ocala, Florida (Silver Springs)

 Fort Lauderdale, Florida